dvanmosselbeen/dvm-docs/Databases/SQLite.md

 ## Creating a database

-If we not specify a database name, the database will be are made in-memory, some time it is useful for test routines.
-But keep in mind that the data will be loost once you have quit `sqlite`.
+If we not specify a database name, the database will be made in-memory, some time it is useful for test routines.
+But keep in mind that the data will be lost once you have quit `sqlite`.
 If you specify a database name, and the file not yet exist, these will be made when you create the first table in the database.

     $ sqlite3 test.db